gravitational/teleport/docs/4.0/quickstart.md

 useful for IoT applications or for managing a couple of servers in a different network.

-Similar to [Adding Nodes to Cluster](/quickstart/#adding-nodes-to-cluster), use `tctl` to create a single-use token for a node, but this time you'll replace the auth-server IP with the URL of the Proxy Server.
-In the Example below, we've replaced the Auth IP to the Proxy server address `teleport.example.com`.
+Similar to [Adding Nodes to Cluster](/quickstart/#adding-nodes-to-cluster), use `tctl` to create a single-use token for a node, but this time you'll replace the auth server IP with the URL of the Proxy Server.
+In the Example below, we've replaced the auth server IP with the Proxy web endpoint `teleport.example.com`.

 ```bash
 $ sudo tctl nodes add